-The entrance to the main dining room was so inviting.
-We arrived at a little past noon and most of the tables were occupied.
-On our round table was a menu for unlimited yum cha¹, for 988 pesos per person.
+On our round table was a menu for unlimited yum cha (traditional Cantonese brunch consisting of dim sum and Chinese tea), for 988 pesos per person.
 It was so tempting but we settled for a la carte orders for the group so we could savor the salted egg dishes which I have been craving for.

 We ordered 4 kinds of dimsum.
 The BARBECUED PORK PASTRY was a welcome treat because the pastry was so flaky and the pork filling was delicious.
 The generously-sized PORK XIAO LONG BAO looked so enticing: steaming hot with its delicate folds and thin, white casing.
 Its yummy mild broth was just right for the well-seasoned pork filling.

 The HAR GAO was served hot, the dough shell was soft and delicate, and the seasoned shrimp filling was tasty and juicy.

 The PORK PASTRY SPRING ROLL was a delightful appetizer as well.